upai-io/upai-gst-dl-plugins/README.md

 # Installation
 We have currently tested our code on `Ubuntu 18.04`.
-You can also refer the official [installation](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c#install-gstreamer-on-ubuntu-or-debian) document for your linux flavor.
+You can also refer to the official [installation](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c#install-gstreamer-on-ubuntu-or-debian) document for your linux flavor.

 ## Packages Required